Ambujammal: Career and political activism

 Her entry into political life was in 1930, during the civil disobedience movement.
 She joined with several women who donated their jewelry to support the national movement – on Gandhi's request.
 She was a strong proponent of Swadeshi, and embraced Khadi.
 She joined the Salt Satyagraha, and courted arrest.
 In 1932, she was hailed as the "Third Dictator" of the Congress, and led the Satyagrahis to boycott foreign cloth.

-A thorough Congresswoman, she was part of the Managing Committee of the Hindi Prachar Sabha from 1934 to 1938.
+A thorough Congresswoman, she was part of the Managing Committee of the Dakshina Bharat Hindi Prachar Sabha from 1934 to 1938.
 She did a lot of propaganda work for Hindi.
 As part of her activities with the Hindi Prachar Sabha, she attended the All-India Congress Session in Bombay in 1934.
 She stayed at Wardha Ashram with Gandhi from November 1934 till January 1935.
 As part of the role as Secretary of the Mylapore Ladies Club (a post she held from 1936), she conducted Hindi classes.

 She was a significant part of the Women's India Association (WIA), taking the post of Secretary from 1939 to 1942 and that of Treasurer from 1939 to 1947.
-With the WIA, the issues she worked were Abolition of Child Marriage, Polygamy, and the Devadasi system; and bringing about legislation to protect the rights of women and their property rights.
+With the WIA, the issues she worked were abolition of child marriage, polygamy, and the Devadasi system; and bringing about legislation to protect the rights of women and their property rights.
 On behalf of the WIA, she was nominated to the Madras Corporation.
 In 1947, during the All-India Women's Conference in Madras, she was nominated as the chairperson of the reception committee.
 A dedicated social worker, she was the President and Treasurer of the Srinivasa Gandhi Nilayam from 1948, an institute she founded.
 It provided free coaching to poor girls, had a free dispensary, and also provided training and employment to women in its printing press.
-An associate of Vinoba Bhave, Ambujammal toured Tamil Nadu with him to publicize the Bhoodan movement in 1956.
+An associate of Vinoba Bhave, Ambujammal toured Madras Province with him to publicize the Bhoodan movement in 1956.
 She was not in favour of too much industrialization; she believed in the Village Self-Sufficiency model – as advocated by Bhave.
 She was the vice-president of the Tamil Nadu Congress Committee from 1957 to 1962, and the chairman of the State Social Welfare Board from 1957 to 1964.